The Story of a (metaphorical) Truck

-TheatreTruck was founded on principles of sustainable practice, curiosity and community building.
-We are inspired by the idea of the town common: a place for shared experience & ideas; and by the pageant wagons of history that carried entertainment to the people for ritual celebration.
-We choose to work in found spaces because it saves resources, illuminates places and reimagines the ordinary.
-We are committed to making work that sings the unsung and reveals the hidden.
-TheatreTruck is mother-owned and woman-powered.
+We are inspired by the town common and by the pageant wagons of early Europe that carried entertainment to the people for ritual celebration.
+We make work that sings the unsung and reveals the hidden.

 TheatreTruck